 You are here

 GRAD Talks are short presentations that occur in an informal conversational setting and allow graduate students to present their research to the broader university community.
 The Graduate School and the Kathryn A. Martin Library co-sponsor these events to foster interactions among faculty and grad students in disparate disciplines that could grow into meaningful new transdisciplinary collaborations.
+In accordance with current social distancing guidelines, these talks will be held online via Zoom.

 The 3-Minute Thesis (3MT®) is a research communication competition that challenges graduate students to communicate the significance of their independent projects without the use of props or industry jargon, in just three minutes.
 The exercise develops academic, presentation, and research communication skills and enhances the capacity of research students to explain their work to a non-specialist audience and to leave their audience wanting to know more.